AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 timeline.connectorPreviewStroke("red", 1, "5 2");
 ```

-We should define the color, then we can define its thickness and dash pattern, line join and line cap styles.

-To change the thumbs' fill and stroke we use {api:anychart.core.ui.Timeline#editConnectorThumbFill}editConnectorThumbFill(){api} and {api:anychart.core.ui.Timeline#editConnectorThumbStroke}editConnectorThumbStroke(){api} methods.
+To change the thumbs' fill and stroke use the {api:anychart.core.ui.Timeline#editConnectorThumbFill}editConnectorThumbFill(){api} and {api:anychart.core.ui.Timeline#editConnectorThumbStroke}editConnectorThumbStroke(){api} methods.

-We have said in the paragraph above that when we edit the length or move the time interval bars, we can see our changes preview.
-To change its default view, we've got the following methods:
+To change the edit preview display use the following methods:

- - {api:anychart.core.ui.Timeline#editPreviewFill}editPreviewFill(){api} - for changing the fill color of the preview bar (transparent by default)
+ - {api:anychart.core.ui.Timeline#editPreviewFill}editPreviewFill(){api} - for changing the fill color of the preview bar,
- - {api:anychart.core.ui.Timeline#editPreviewStroke}editPreviewStroke(){api} - for changing the stroke color of the preview bar
+ - {api:anychart.core.ui.Timeline#editPreviewStroke}editPreviewStroke(){api} - for changing the stroke color of the preview bar,
- - {api:anychart.core.ui.Timeline#editProgressFill}editProgressFill(){api} - for changing the fill color of the progress part of the time interval bar
+ - {api:anychart.core.ui.Timeline#editProgressFill}editProgressFill(){api} - for changing the fill color of the progress part of the time interval bar,
- - {api:anychart.core.ui.Timeline#editProgressStroke}editProgressStroke(){api} - for changing the stroke color of progress
+ - {api:anychart.core.ui.Timeline#editProgressStroke}editProgressStroke(){api} - for changing the stroke color of progress.

-Also we can change the thumbs fill color and stroke.
-We use the {api:anychart.core.ui.Timeline#editIntervalThumbFill}editIntervalThumbFill(){api} and {api:anychart.core.ui.Timeline#editIntervalThumbStroke}editIntervalThumbStroke(){api} methods accordingly.
-In the code this will look like below:
+Thumbs fill color and stroke can be changed, use the {api:anychart.core.ui.Timeline#editIntervalThumbFill}editIntervalThumbFill(){api} and {api:anychart.core.ui.Timeline#editIntervalThumbStroke}editIntervalThumbStroke(){api} methods for that:

 ```
 // sets edit interval thumb fill timeline.editIntervalThumbFill("red");
 ```

-You can define colors as objects as well.
-The following piece of code would do the same as the previous one:
+You can define colors as objects as well:

 ```
 // sets edit interval thumb fill